 Tuition at public universities is free for Europeans that want to study in Austria.
 Non-Europeans are charged a still very affordable 1,500 euros per year.

-From summer 2017 onwards, Finland will charge tuition fees to non-European students.
+Since summer 2017, universities in Finland have been charging tuition fees to non-European students.
 The costs are set by the universities and range between 5,000 and 20,000 euros per year.
 Citizens from the European Union and EEA continue to study for free in Finland.
+Read more about tuition fees in Finland.

 With world-class education, and more and more Bachelor and Master programmes offered in English, France attracts a large number of international students every year.
-Aside from a negligible registration fee, most public universities in France do not charge any tuition fee.
+Aside from a negligible registration fee, most public universities in France do not charge any tuition fee from Europeans.
+Internationals pay relatively modest annual fees of ca. 2,800 EUR for Bachelors and 3,800 EUR for Masters.
 Vive la France!
+(Read more: Details about tuition fees in France.)

 One of the sunnier places, Greece offers free education to all Europeans.
 And the cost for international students also low, at around 1,500 euros per year.
 Combined with relatively low cost of living, Greece is among the more affordable study abroad destinations.

-When it comes to money, Hungary ranks first in our Country Ranking 2017: No tuition fees for Europeans, very low tuition fees for non-Europeans and very low cost of living.
+When it comes to money, Hungary ranked among the top in our Country Ranking 2018: No tuition fees for Europeans, very low tuition fees for non-Europeans and very low cost of living.

-Poland is a very affordable country for students: It came in on a close second rank in our Study.EU Country Ranking 2017.
+Poland is a very affordable country for students: It ranked most affordable in our Study.EU Country Ranking for 2018.
 Europeans study for free and non-Europeans pay only a small amount.
 Plus, it is very cheap to live there.

 You are looking for a Bachelor’s degree in Europe, and are a citizen from the European Union or EEA?
 Then studying in Scotland may be more affordable than you thought: The Student Awards Agency Scotland (SAAS) covers tuition fees for undergraduate degree programmes if you are from Scotland or from elsewhere in the EU.
 That means that this generous discount does not apply to students from elsewhere in the UK, i.e. England, Wales and Northern Ireland.
 Whatever the effect of Brexit on tuition fees may be is, however, still unclear.